UKSKprosodynetwork/UKSKprosodynetwork.github.io/index.md

 ### Travel Grants for Students or Early Career Researchers

 In order to be eligible for a grant, you will need to be the first author of an accepted paper at the workshop.
-Currently two travel grants (£1500 each) for students or early career researchers (PhD awarded in/after 2019) affiliated with an UK institution are available.
+Currently two travel grants (£1500 each) for students or early career researchers (PhD awarded in/after 2019) affiliated with a UK institution are available.
 More information will be available in February 2023.
 When you submit an abstract, you will be able to specify whether you are eligible and would like to be considered for a grant.